 BIOGRAPHY

-Faraj’s contributions to the art world have established her as a key figure in the global narrative of Middle Eastern modern art.
+Through her work and advocacy, Faraj has established herself as a key figure in the global narrative of modern art from the Middle East.
 She continues to live and work in London, a city she has called home for over four decades.

 SELECTED SOLO EXHIBITIONS